cnti-testcatalog/testsuite/TEST-CATEGORIES.md

 *  Check if there are any shells
 *  Check if any protected directories or files are accessed

+## Microservice Tests
+#### The CNF should be developed and delivered as a microservice.
+The CNF Conformance suite tests to determine the organizational structure and rate of change of the CNF being tested.
+Once these are known we can detemine whether or not the CNF is a microservice.
+See: [Microservice-Principles](https://networking.cloud-native-principles.org/cloud-native-microservice-principles):
+*  Check if the CNF have a reasonable startup time.
+*  Check the image size of the CNF.

 ## Scalability Tests
 #### The CNF conformance suite checks to see if CNFs support horizontal scaling (across multiple machines) and vertical scaling (between sizes of machines) by using the native K8s [kubectl](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#scaling-resources) command to:
 *  Test increasing/decreasing capacity